perfana/test-events-command-runner/README.md

 Run a command in the process runner.

 Use the `command` tag for the command to run.
+If the command runs for a long time (e.g. a non-self ending load test), it is cancelled at the end of the test run in the `after-test` or `abort-test` events.

+Use `pollingCommand` for a command that is run every keep-alive event.
+You can use this to poll the running of a remote load test process for instance.
+When this command does not return success (exit code 0), a stop is requested.

+Only when _all_ polling commands that are indicated as `continueOnKeepAliveParticipant` request a stop, the test-run is actually stopped.

+Use `abortCommand` for a command that is called on an `abort-test` event.
+For instance, to stop a remote running load test process.

-Used executables should be available on the `PATH` of the process that runs this (e.g. the CI server).
+Note: used executables in the commands should be available on the `PATH` of the process that runs this (e.g. the CI server).

-When an abort happens, the process is killed.

-At the end of the running time, the process is killed.

 Use `sendTestRunConfig` to send the command to Perfana test config.
 Disabled by default.
 Be careful not to send secrets via this option.